Edgar Oehler

-Edgar Oehler (born 2 March 1942) is a Swiss businessman and politician.
-He is a former member of the National Council (Switzerland) and served as a member for the Christian Democratic People's Party from 1971 to 1995.
+Edgar Oehler (2 March 1942 – 13 March 2025) was a Swiss businessman and politician who was a member of the National Council and served as a member for the Christian Democratic People's Party from 1971 to 1995.

 Early life and education

 Oehler was born into a modest family in Balgach, Switzerland to Ludwig Oehler and Rosa (née Eschenmoser).
 His father was a commercial painter and the family often struggled to make ends meet.
 He completed the public schools at Balgach and Widnau before entering the Kantonsschule St. Gallen where he completed his Matura in 1962.
 In 1961, he took part in a student exchange, earning an American high school diploma at Dallas Senior High School in Dallas, Oregon.
 He then served his mandatory military service with the Swiss Armed Forces in the function of infantryman.
 Between 1963 and 1967 he studied at University of St. Gallen Political science with a major in Public law.
 He completed an exchange semester at the International Christian University in Tokyo, Japan.
 He earned his PhD in 1975.